santojon/gradle-play-publisher/README.md

 Lifecycle tasks to publish multiple product flavors at once are also available.
 For example, `publishBundle` publishes all variants.

-To find available tasks, run `./gradlew tasks` and look under the publishing section.
+To find available tasks, run `./gradlew tasks --group publishing` and use `./gradlew help --task [task]` where `task` is something like `publishBundle` to get more detailed documentation on a specific task.

 ## Managing artifacts

 GPP supports uploading both the App Bundle and APK.
-Once uploaded, GPP also supports promoting those artifacts.
+Once uploaded, GPP also supports promoting those artifacts to different tracks.

 ### Common configuration